bebebib/frdm-fighter-25z/README.md

 ### BSP needs to be generated from the IDE, for now use the basic config from demo_apps/hello_world
 ### Need a way to do this without having to mess with SDK over and over...

-# TODO

-1. Create a "flashable" build target
-2. Some CMake automation for finding packages?
-3. Use stdlib print and scan
-4. Make the actual game!